• Got Moisture, Odor and Mold Issues?Request a Service Call (732) 223-2073

 Indoor mold growth occurs when moisture is allowed to settle in one place.
 Air ducts are a prime candidate that offers a great breeding ground for mold spores.
 This is also true of HVAC systems, which is why all homeowners must pay close attention.
 Otherwise, the property could join the 18%-50% of homes that are infested by mold.

-A moisture source and organic debris are the two main items needed for mold growth The air duct system have them both and breed mold at a steady rate.
+A moisture source and organic debris are the two main items needed for mold growth The air duct system has them both and breeds mold at a steady rate.
 Meanwhile, particles are transported to other parts of the home each time you choose to blast some hot or cold air through the home.
-Once the mold is airborne, sometimes nuisance odors are encountered or health problems do occur.
+Once the mold is airborne, sometimes nuisance odors are encountered, or health problems do occur.

 Moisture will naturally be present in the air vent due to the nature of circulating air.
 Still, some issues can increase the moisture levels (and, therefore, the likelihood of mold growth).
 They include: